johnalison/WorkingPhilosophy/BookNotes/TheMindIlluminated.md

 - Great guide!

 - There is surprisingly little information about how the mind works and how to train it.
-This book is an attempt to fill that need
+This book is an attempt to fill that need.

 - Meditation is the systematic process of training the mind.
 For your personal reality to be created purposefully rather than haphazardly, you must understand your mind and develop a deep intuitive understanding.